BD postcode area

 The BD postcode area, also known as the Bradford postcode area, is a group of 24 postcode districts in England, within seven post towns.
 These cover northwestern West Yorkshire (including Bradford, Bingley, Shipley, Cleckheaton and Keighley) and southwestern North Yorkshire (including Skipton and Settle), plus very small parts of Lancashire.

+Mail for the BD postcode area is processed at Leeds Mail Centre, along with mail for the HD, HG, HX, LS, WF and YO postcode areas.

 Coverage

 The approximate coverage of the postcode districts: